jitsi/jitsi-videobridge/doc/tcp.md

 like a web server is already listening on port 443.
-Note however, that the very point of using TCP is to simulate http traffic in a number of environments where it is the only allowed form of communication, so you may want to make sure that (a) port 443 will be free on the machine where you are running the bridge.
+Note however, that the very point of using TCP is to simulate http traffic in a number of environments where it is the only allowed form of communication, so you may want to make sure that port 443 will be free on the machine where you are running the bridge.

+In order to avoid binding to port 443 directly:
+* Redirect 443 to 4443 by external means
+* Use TCP_HARVESTER_PORT=4443
+* Use TCP_HARVESTER_MAPPED_PORT=443
+See below for details.

 The following properties can be set in
 $HOME/.sip-communicator/sip-communicator.properties to control